Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 * All variables must be expanded by using `${VAR_NAME}` (include the brackets) except for the special ones, like `$#`, `$@`, `$!`, `$?`, etc.
 * All variables must be protected by using "" to avoid resplitting because of spaces, despite, customizer is not emphasized to work with spaces in its variables.
 Spaces are *evil* and are not considered.
 * There is one blankline between functions in the same block.
 There is two blanklines between blocks.
 * Indent is always 2 spaces and never TAB.
+* The used package manager by default is apt-get, which is actually the recommended way to use `apt` through scripts.

 ## Developed features
 #### Aleix